By John Turney

 The Browns Len Ford used this to protect a broken jaw in 1950:

-Toni Fritsch adjusted his mask in a way the seemingly endangered his face:
+Toni Fritsch adjusted his mask in a way that it seemingly endangered his face:

 Tony Zendejas liked to make his face a target, too